Battle of Veere: Margaret's alliance with Edward III

 Already in October 1350 Margaret had started negotiations with Edward III of England.
 The idea was that he would use force to take control in Holland, Zeeland and Friesland, and would be compensated by getting temporary custody of the area.

 After the failed negotiations in Dordrecht, Margaret again sought aid in England.
 Edward III of England was married to Margaret's sister Philippa of Hainault, and therefore had some pretention to possibly inherit Holland, Zeeland and Hainaut.
 He was especially interested in Zeeland, which was useful for his trade relations with the County of Flanders.

 As stated above, Margaret left Dordrecht in late March or early April.
 She went to Calais to meet the English representatives: Queen Philippa, Henry Duke of Lancaster, and Walter Manny, 1st Baron Manny.
 Monsieur d'Enghien (from Hainaut) was also with her.

 As these people were meeting in Calais, Margaret received news that on 16 April William had been recognized as count by Dordrecht.
 The English representatives pledged to aid Margaret, who went to Hainaut to gather support there.

-The battle
+Battle

 Wolfert van Borselen revolts near Middelburg

 After arriving back in Hainaut, a delegation of her supporters and the government of Zierikzee arrived, carrying letters by her son Louis.
 They pointed out that she had to come to Zierikzee, or loose Zeeland too.
 Wolfert III van Borselen, lord of Veere was assembling an army near Middelburg, and had invited William to come over.
 It led to Middelburg switching to William's side.

 Margaret now hurried northwards to the now disappeared city of Reimerswaal, on the southern bank of the Eastern Scheldt.
 Here she met her son Louis.